 The future of wet wipes looks set to center around environmentally sustainability issues.
 With so many wipes being used their disposability is increasingly called into question in a world more aware of sustainability and environmental protection issues.

 This means wet wipes manufacturers must be at the forefront of efforts and developments to make the industry more sustainable.
-This means advancements in flushability and into developing truly flushable wipes.
 It means pioneering more biodegradable materials for wipes production and it means ensuring wet wipes manufacturers are aware of their products’ lifecycle.
 Leading wet wipes manufacturers understand their responsibility to ensure a better future for all of us.